Whether it’s because of sentimentality, worrying you might need something again, or just pure habit, many of us hold on to things we rarely use.

 - Will I miss this item if it’s gone?
 Does it have sentimental value for me?

 Take your time going through all the piles and don’t rush through a single drawer or cubby.
-Decluttering your home is not going to be done in a day.
+Decluttering your home is not something that can be done in a day.

-Depending on the severity of your clutter situation and your emotional attachment to it, this process can be days to weeks to months long.
-If you can, get a friend or family member whom you trust to be your “declutter buddy” and be there to help and offer moral support.
+Depending on the severity of your clutter and your emotional attachment to it, this process can take days, weeks, or even months.
+If possible, enlist a friend or family member you trust as your declutter buddy to help and offer moral support.

-You may want to go through the main 3 piles a second time and further sort them into subcategories that have to do with the main pile it’s in.
-For example, you may want to sort the Toss pile into Recycle Bin, Garbage, and Hazardous Waste piles.
+You may want to go through the main three piles a second time and further sort them into subcategories related to their main group.
+For example, the Toss pile can be divided into Recycle Bin, Garbage, and Hazardous Waste piles.

-Put away the things you’re keeping in a way that makes sense to you and the way you use the things.
-When it comes to storage, try to think “up” instead of “out” with things like wall shelves and filing cabinets.
+Put away the items you’re keeping in a way that works for you and fits how you use them.
+When it comes to storage, try to think “up” instead of “out” by using solutions like wall shelves and filing cabinets.

-If your heart has a hard time letting things go, you can always take a picture with your phone or digital camera so you can keep the item and its memories without any of the clutter.
-Just remember that all those wonderful memories live in your heart and mind, not in things or photographs.
+If letting go of things is difficult, consider taking a photo with your phone or digital camera.
+This way, you can keep the memories without the clutter.
+Remember, those special memories live in your heart and mind, not in objects or photographs.

 Need fast & easy pickup & haul away?BOOK ONLINE ❯

-If you’re not looking to go deep into decluttering your home and would rather do a quick and dirty version, there are plenty of odds and ends you can get rid of right now.
+If you’re not ready to dive into a full declutter, a quick cleanup can still make a big difference.
+Start with the easy stuff, there are plenty of household odds and ends you can get rid

 It may not transform your home into a minimalist wonderland, but it will definitely simplify it.

-- Old Shoes.
-If they are cracked, scratched, stained, or losing the sole.
-You’re never going to wear them in public again or have them repaired.
-Just let them go.
+- Worn-Out Shoes.
+If they’re cracked, stained, or falling apart, you’re not likely to wear them in public or get them repaired.
+It’s time to let them go.

 Don’t know where to donate items?
 Here’s a list of specific charities that need your old clothes.